buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 .. warning::

-    The incoming HTTP requests for this hook are not authenticated in any way.
+    The incoming HTTP requests for this hook are not authenticated by default.
     Anyone who can access the web status can "fake" a request from GitHub, potentially causing the buildmaster to run arbitrary code.

 To protect URL against unauthorized access you should use ``change_hook_auth``